UglyWillDuckling/diamond-mine/Emerald/emerald/+/Difference between tasks and tickets.md

 **Similiaries between the two**

-Both have temporal quality to them so information on time and their position on a timescale is important.
+Both have a temporal quality to them so information on time and their position on a timescale is important.
 They both produce and create value outside of them.